dinh-tran-mesoneer/Pizza-Store-Online/README.md

 ### Create authorization task

-In process view, replace `User Dialog` with `User Dialog` then assign correct role to it.
+In process view, replace `User Dialog` with `User Task` then assign correct role to it.
 ![Assign role to user task](images/assign_role_to_user_task.png)

 ### Route page base on user's role